VCityTeam/UD-Viz/docs/Readme.md

 To document source code, refer to [JSDOC](https://jsdoc.app/) syntax.
 You can run `npm run dev-docs` command to regenerate documentation each time you change packages' sources.

-To document everything else (application behavior, add diagrams, etc...), simply add them to the [static](./static/) directory.
+To document everything else (diagrams, tutorials, etc...), simply add them to the [static](./static/) directory.
 See [jsdoc-tutorials](https://jsdoc.app/about-tutorials.html) for more information.